Select the rows below to view more detail on a method

 Imputation of interstate admissions in the last year of data

 The APDC includes data on hospital admissions of NSW residents which occurred in hospitals interstate.
 The only exception to this is that data from interstate hospitals for the last year of data which are not yet available when the data is analysed for publication.
 This may affect analyses and has a greater effect on rates for areas closer to an interstate boundary.
-Analyses by Local Health Districts, Local Government Areas, Divisions of General Practice and analyses involving uncommon diagnoses or procedures are particularly affected.
+Analyses by Local Health Districts, Local Government Areas, Medicare Locals and analyses involving uncommon diagnoses or procedures are particularly affected.
 Therefore, an estimate is made of interstate admissions for the last year of hospitalisations.
 This estimate is based on admissions in the preceding three years.
 The first step is to determine the proportion of total admissions for NSW residents in the preceding three years which were at interstate hospitals.
 That proportion is then used to multiply the number of admissions at hospitals in NSW in the last year of data, to obtain the estimate of the number of admissions expected to have occurred at interstate hospitals.
 The estimates are calculated for each age-sex stratum.
 Where hospitalisations are further categorised, for example by diagnosis, geographical place of residence or country of birth, the imputation procedure is carried out separately for each category, thus accounting for the uneven distribution of interstate hospital admissions.

 Episodes of care